dao42/react-native-template-mobx/README.md

 # Mobx React Native Template

-It's a nice beginning for a new react native project with mobx architecture from mobx-react-native-template.
+It's an experienced template for a new react native project with mobx architecture from react-native-template-mobx.

+这是一个有经验的 React Native 和 mobx 融合的脚手架项目.

+> Notice: This project has rename from `mobx-react-native-template` to `react-native-template-mobx` because of the convention of React Native Template published at React Native 0.43 version. here is the [link](https://github.com/facebook/react-native/commit/17c175a149bc410a9b167b31f13474d8c6e9832c#diff-e1bddafdbb592817072925c6b7aabcd2)

+> react-native-template-mobx has supported react native 0.44.

-## Howto
+## Prepare

 Install Dependencies: